YuanyuanLi96/maclogp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-# mac: Measures of Uncertainty for Model Selection
+# maclogp: Measures of Uncertainty for Model Selection

 <!-- badges: start -->
 <!-- badges: end -->